HackerHours/hackerhours.org/README.md

 bundle exec jekyll serve
 ```

+## Logo

-To compile the logo, install Node.js, then run:
+The logo was designed by @kristinbarr.
+To create a PNG of the logo, install Node.js, then run:

 ```sh
 npm install